SaaS, Enterprise, User-Generated-Content, Open API, Marketing Tech

 Stackla began as a point solution, largely campaign-based, however quickly evolved with the market and exponential increase in the volume of social content generated online to become a widespread-use platform that is a critical component of a company's marketing platform.

-San Francisco (HQ), New York, and Dallas, United States; Sydney and Melbourne, Australia; London, United Kingdom.
+San Francisco (HQ), New York; Sydney, Australia; London, United Kingdom.